-The Earned Income Tax Credit, or EITC, is a tax credit designed to help low- to moderate- income working individuals and couples get ahead and put more money back in their pockets.
-It can provide a significant boost to your tax refund each year if you meet certain criteria.
+The Earned Income Tax Credit, or EITC, is a tax credit designed to help low to moderate-income working families and individuals get ahead and put more money back in their pockets.
+It can provide a significant boost to your federal tax refund each year if you meet certain criteria.

 For instance, if you are employed, but your earnings fall into what the IRS considers a lower income level based on the size of your family, you may be eligible for the credit.

-Below are a few common questions and answers about the EITC.
+Below are a few common questions and answers filers have about the EITC.

 1. Do I qualify for the EITC even if I didn’t have any income tax withheld and I’m not required to file a tax return?